The assessments offered are below. Scroll down for more information about each.

 A person can apply to remain in this country for multiple reasons.
 One rationale is that he or she experiences a mental illness that prevents transport back to the country of origin because said illness will not be effectively treated in that country.
 Immigration Evaluations include personality, projective, and malingering assessments to validate the person's testimony.

 Any test discussed above (e.g., a cognitive test) can be administered separately to answer a specific question.
 For example, an IQ test can be administered in two hours to determine someone's IQ score.
 However, the term PSYCHOLOGICAL EVALUATION is reserved for a multitude of tests that are administered to gain a comprehensive profile of the individual being assessed.
-All psychological evaluations by Psych Connection include a complete social history to help the person (or referring agency) understand the neurological, biological, familial, and environmental influences that led to the development of his or her concern.
-All psychological evaluations include specific recommendations for how to assist the person in overcoming the concern.
+All psychological evaluations by Psych Connection include a complete social history to help the person (or referring agency) understand the neurological, biological, familial, and environmental influences that led to the development of a person's concern.
+All psychological evaluations include treatment recommendations.
 Forensic psychological evaluations are used within the court setting and are predominantly sought by court officials; however, the individual (who is being assessed) will find it comforting that he or she can use it for secondary purposes: pursuing SSI, Medicaid, housing assistance, and education assistance.